Connect Car Insurance Review 2026

-Connect provides affordable rates for basic coverage, though it offers fewer digital tools.
+Connect partners with Costco to provide affordable rates for basic coverage, along with robust digital tools.

 Connect’s tagline — “Affordable insurance options — handled with care” — promises customers low rates and great service.
 The provider caters to drivers who want to pay less on their premiums, though customers can expect a more basic digital experience.

 As a writer for AutoInsurance.com, I like to tell drivers that Connect is a solid option if you’re on a budget.
-As a subsidiary of American Family, Connect has the financial stability to fulfill claims payouts.
+At the end of 2025, Connect began operating under the American Family name, though its team and underwriting companies remain unchanged, offering the same pricing, coverage, and benefits as it did before.1 As part of American Family, Connect has the financial stability to fulfill claims payouts.
 Plus, the insurer partners with Costco to offer members lower-than-average rates.

 Overall, we’ve found that Connect offers solid coverage at affordable rates, along with a good number of discounts.
-It’s also widely available, covering drivers in 43 states.
-While it doesn’t have a mobile app, a robust digital experience may matter less to drivers who are looking for cheap car insurance rates.
+It’s also widely available, covering drivers in 40 states.

 Below, I’ll walk you through the research and my own personal experience shopping with Connect to help you decide whether it’s the right provider.